Birmingham–Jefferson Convention Complex

-The Birmingham–Jefferson Convention Complex (formerly known as Birmingham–Jefferson Civic Center) is a sports, convention and entertainment complex located in Birmingham, Alabama.
-The Sheraton Birmingham and Westin Birmingham are located on the complex adjoining the convention center.
-Alongside numerous exhibit halls, meeting and ballrooms, the complex features four entertainment venues: a stadium, an arena, concert hall, and theater.
+The Birmingham–Jefferson Convention Complex (formerly known as Birmingham-Jefferson Civic Center) is an entertainment, sports, and convention complex located in the heart of Birmingham, Alabama's Uptown Entertainment District.
+The Sheraton Birmingham and Westin Birmingham are located on the campus adjoining the convention center.
+Alongside over 220,000 square feet of exhibit halls, meeting space, and ballrooms, the complex features four entertainment venues: a stadium, an arena, concert hall, and theatre.

 Design and architecture

 The Birmingham–Jefferson Civic Center was designed by Geddes Brecher Qualls Cunningham, the winner of what was, at the time, the largest open architectural competition ever organized by the American Institute of Architects.
 The original facility was built between 1974 and 1976 for approximately US$104 million.
 A.G.
 Gaston Construction Company, Inc. served as contractors.

 A critical component of the competition program was making a viable connection across the elevated I-59/I-20 highway from the Civic Center facility to the existing administrative and cultural facilities surrounding Linn Park to the south.
 For several decades after the complex opened, this problem was not addressed.
 A proposal to create a park underneath the elevated highway was part of the expansion of the complex.

 Multiple plans to expand the complex were presented before the final proposal was approved.
 An attempt by former Birmingham mayor Larry Langford to build a large domed stadium was unsuccessful.
 The BJCC authority purchased several parcels of land required for that expansion, but as of 2013, the project did not have major financial backing and lacked a clear design.
 Former Birmingham Mayor William Bell expressed some interest in building a domed stadium, but on a smaller scale.
 The Alabama Department of Transportation began a project to replace the aging I-20/59 elevated viaduct adjacent to the complex, involving the reuse of some right-of-way to improve interstate ramps, which was expected to temporarily interfere with plans to build a multipurpose stadium at the complex's current site.
 In 2013, the new viaduct was expected to be completed and reopened to traffic by January 2020; work began in 2015 and on January 17, 2020, it was announced that the highway would reopen by January 21.